aaravbejjinki/uf-gud-designathon-2024/README.md

 - Perseverance and teamwork are key to overcoming challenges in creating innovative solutions.

 ## What's next for MediChat
-Looking ahead, we are committed to continuous improvement and expansion of MediChat:
+Looking ahead, I am committed to continuous improvement and expansion of MediChat:

-- Refining the capabilities of our virtual human companion for more personalized support.
+- Refining the capabilities of my virtual human companion for more personalized support.
-- Enhancing the user experience of our app for seamless interactions.
+- Enhancing the user experience of my app for seamless interactions.
 - Exploring opportunities for partnerships and collaborations to reach a wider audience and make a global impact.